 Whatever your reasons for attending medical school, it’s helpful to have a background in the sciences, which is why many students take pre-med courses or focus on biology and life science courses in high school and college.

-While every school has its own admissions requirements, a recent AAMC report shows that the average GPA for getting into medical school is 3.75 and the average MCAT score is 511.9.
-Students with lower scores may be able to make up for it in other parts of their application.
+While every school has its own admissions requirements, the average GPA for getting into medical school is 3.72, and the median MCAT score is 500.
+Students with lower scores may be able to compensate in other parts of their applications.

 In addition to academic requirements, doctors should have good people skills, including communication and leadership skills, and the ability to work well under pressure.
-They need to be able to solve problems, stay organized, and have the physical stamina to work long hours at a time.
+They need to solve problems, stay organized, and have the physical stamina to work long hours at a time.

 Finally, it’s important to attend medical school because you want to improve people’s lives — not just for the money or prestige.
-Depending on the program you choose, you may have to put some of your own life goals on hold until you graduate.
-But once you do, you’ll be well-placed to have a long and rewarding career in medicine.
+Depending on your chosen program, you may have to put some of your life goals on hold until you graduate.
+But once you do, you’ll be well-placed to have a long and rewarding medical career.